SebastianLob/holaMundoReactNative/.github/pull_request_template.md

 # PR Dependencies
 (If the PR doesn't have any dependencies this section must be removed)
-Specify the list of PRS that yours depends on.
+Specify the list of PRs that yours depends on.
 This PR will **not be merged** until the following are merged:

 Example:
 - [ ] [PR#1234](https://github.com/TotalHIPAA/AE-FE-1/pull/1234)